Louis-Luo-Tech/Spark_WordCount/README.md

 file:///Users/xiangluo/data/input.txt file:///Users/xiangluo/data/out
 ```

-# Example Submitted on Yarn
+# Example Submitted with Yarn mode

 Ensure that HADOOP_CONF_DIR or YARN_CONF_DIR points to the directory which contains the (client side) configuration files for the Hadoop cluster.